Kleinendorst/kleinendorst.github.io/_posts/2017-09-22-asynchronous-java.md

 }
 ```

 The `WeatherService` will make a REST API request to retrieve information.
 Retrieving information via REST is a (relatively) time consuming task.
 In this example the predicted temperature may only be retrieved once the current temperature is retrieved.
-These tasks could easily be retrieved in parallel.
+These tasks could easily be run in parallel.

-When the call stack is waiting for a return value, in this case from the `WeatherService`, it can’t execute additional code.
+When the call stack is waiting for a return value, in this case from the `WeatherService`,
+it can’t execute additional code.
 In our case this means that our task will take more time.
 In the case of a visual application, the GUI will freeze and not respond to user input[^3].
 To solve these kind of issues, we use multi-threading.

 ## Multi-threading NIO
-NI/O (non blocking I/O) is achieved by reserving software threads[^2].
-Reserving threads is not supported by all modern programming languages[^4], but it is supported in Java.
+NI/O (non blocking I/O) is achieved by reserving software threads[^4].
+Reserving threads is not supported by all modern programming languages[^5],
+but it is supported in Java.
 Let’s look at an example:

 ``` java
 class Weather {